Daughters of Industry – community Pop Up Shop

 Milk and Moon

 Like so many initiatives among the creative people living in Folkestone, tea and coffee meetings have been key to this community group.
+Katy, a powerful force of initiative, also leads the Folkestone Women’s Forum.

 Another Kate – there are 4 out of 7 in the Daughters Of Industry – produces jewellery and accessories from recycled plastic.
 Stellen’s recycled plastic comes from worn out bouncy castles and inflatables.
-Kate had sold her products at the Folkestone Harbour Markets, and was looking to move from Rochester to Folkestone.
+Kate had sold her products at the Folkestone Harbour Marketplace, and was looking to move from Rochester to Folkestone.
 Scrolling through #folkestone on the socials, Kate started to reach out to creatives living in the town.
 Katy connected and the coffee story began.
 With Kate’s (Stellen) experience of doing markets, and Katy’s (Milk and Moon) experience of Folkestone, a little gem of an idea began.

 Next to join the band of Kates was Katy’s (Milk and Moon) best friend Katy Stevens who had always made the most amazing crocheted items.
 Katy started making her own yarn, and like the other two Kates, was facing a business that was expanding and needing more places to sell.
 The coffee stops turned into breakfast meetings.
 Shared experience of working online and selling on Esty and the realisation that ‘what have we done?’ could turn into ‘what could we do?’
 These business breakfasts were good at sharing knowledge, but then someone, probably called Kate or Katy suggested doing a pop up shop.